ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0003_Corrective_and_Preventative_action.md

 ## Documentation

-All documentation regarding quality issues and corrective and preventive action are stored in the company-owned  GitHub in accordance with QMS procedures for Control of Quality Records.
+All documentation regarding quality issues and corrective and preventive action are stored in the a document that is saved as a Google Sheets document and/or in the Development github "issues" data store.